 American Academy of Pediatrics (2019)

-Helps child welfare workers improve their skills to work with adoptive and foster families recognize and understand children who have experienced trauma.
+Helps child welfare caseworkers improve their skills to better work with adoptive and foster families.
+It also helps caseworkers recognize and understand children who have experienced trauma.

 Strengthening Families